cameron-hicks/dummy-blog/README.md

 - Only one featured post preview will be visible on page load.
 When user scrolls down, three additional post previews will appear.

-- Full display pages for each post
+- Stylized search bar.

-- Content management system
+- Content management system.

-- Images and text on post previews auto-populate using JavaScript
+- Images and text on post previews and full post pages auto-populate using JavaScript.